akka/akka/akka-docs/src/main/paradox/stream/stream-error.md

 This pattern is useful when the stage fails or completes because some external resource is not available and we need to give it some time to start-up again.
 One of the prime examples when this is useful is when a WebSocket connection fails due to the HTTP server it's running on going down, perhaps because it is overloaded.
-By using an exponential backoff, we avoid going into a tight reconnect look, which both gives the HTTP server some time to recover, and it avoids using needless resources on the client side.
+By using an exponential backoff, we avoid going into a tight reconnect loop, which both gives the HTTP server some time to recover, and it avoids using needless resources on the client side.

 The following snippet shows how to create a backoff supervisor using @scala[`akka.stream.scaladsl.RestartSource`]